 - Centralized Master Bidders List Businesses interested in selling to Texas public entities can register for a small fee.
-The list is used by public purchasing entities to develop a mailing list for vendors to receive bid opportunities. - Electronic State Business Daily An online search engine that lists state contracts valued at more than \$25,000.
-Businesses can see what is being procured by which public entity in Texas. - Texas Multiple Award Schedule The program is an alternative purchasing method for public entities that allows them to purchase from existing contractors, awarded resources#%3A~%3Atext%3DTexas%20is%20home%20to%20some%2Cand%20Veteran%20women%20business%20owners[/]

-10 https://gov.texas.gov/business/page/veteran-minority-womenby the federal government or any other governmental entity of any state.
+The list is used by public purchasing entities to develop a mailing list for vendors to receive bid opportunities. - Telectronic State Business Daily An online search engine that lists state contracts valued at more than \$25,000.
+Businesses can see what is being procured by which public entity in Texas. - Texas Multiple Award Schedule The program is an alternative purchasing method for public entities that allows them to purchase from existing contractors, awarded by the federal government or any other governmental entity of any state.
 A business may qualify to see if they have existing contracts with public entities.

-The Comptroller's office also manages the Historically Underutilized Business (HUB) program, which aims to provide fair and equal business opportunities for small, minority and womenowned businesses by providing a fair chance to compete for all contracts, including subcontract opportunities11.
+The Comptroller's office also manages the Historically Underutilized Business (HUB) program, which aims to provide fair and equal business opportunities for small, minority and womenowned businesses by providing a fair chance to compete for all contracts, including subcontract https://gov.texas.gov/business/page/veteran-minority-womenresources#%3A~%3Atext%3DTexas%20is%20home%20to%20some%2Cand%20Veteran%20women%20business%20owners/ Page 71 of 98 opportunities11.